Asymptotic regularity of a generalised stochastic Halpern scheme: Fast rates of asymptotic regularity

 \subsection{Fast rates of asymptotic regularity relative to the mappings in the general case}

 In the context of the above assumptions on the scalar sequences and the errors, we can still get rather sensible complexity estimates in the general case where neither mapping necessarily trivializes.
 While we could express this again using a general modulus of uniform convexity $\eta$ for the underlying space, we here focus on the case where $\eta$ is of \emph{power type $p$} for $p\geq 2$, i.e.\ there exists a constant $C$ such that $\eta(\varepsilon)=C\varepsilon^p$.
-Crucially, this is the case for inner product spaces for $p=2$:
+Crucially, this is the case for $L^p$ spaces for general $p\in (1,\infty)$, and for arbitrary inner product spaces: